Find Affordable College Courses

 $22,270 Average Tuition & Fees

-University of Colorado at Colorado Springs landed the #9 spot in the 2023 rankings for the best value general biology programs.
-Located in the city of Colorado Springs, UCCS is a public school with a large student population.
+With a ranking of #9, University of Colorado at Colorado Springs did quite well on this year’s best value schools for general biology students.
+Located in the city of Colorado Springs, UCCS is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at UCCS are $22,270 per year.
 On average, biology graduates from UCCS take out $23,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $287.